-Our position is that quantification is neither the goal nor the problem.
+The guiding position is that quantification is neither the goal nor the problem.
 The question is always how it is used.
-SAL advocates a reflexive quantitative approach that connects sociology, statistics, and computational science to build an accumulative social-scientific knowledge base.
+SAL is used to collect research notes, software experiments, methodological writing, and project materials that connect sociological theory with empirical analysis.

-Research drawing on causal inference, network models, computational simulation, and machine learning — oriented toward mechanism explanation rather than mere pattern description.
-We argue for a pluralist methodological toolkit against technicalist reduction.
+Research interests include causal inference, panel data analysis, network models, computational simulation, and machine learning, with an emphasis on mechanism explanation rather than mere pattern description.

 Formal models of attitude formation, norm compliance, and collective action — exploring falsifiable quantitative explanatory frameworks, with methods including factorial survey experiments and random coefficient models.